jbwillis/sandbox/cmake/cmake_presentation/presentation.md

 # Improving the build - CCache
 * make (and thus cmake) uses file timestamps to determine when it needs to recompile a file.
-* ccmake hashes the source file and compiler arguments and stores the compiled object files in a cache.
+* ccache hashes the source file and compiler arguments and stores the compiled object files in a cache.
 * Installing ccmake reduced the time it took for a clean recompile of roscoptor from ~50 sec to ~20 sec, including the time cmake spends regenerating files.

 .notes: There are times when files have not changed, but the timestamp has (such as on a git checkout).
 Additionally, on a `make clean; make` many of the built files will not change, but on a large project you will wait a long time for them to rebuild.
 Finally, if you are working on multiple copies of the same project (such as rosflight in roscopter and rosplane), you might be recompiling much of the same code.